Rank 2019 (more)

 Fourth year includes 40 credit points of Practical Clinical Placement in Trimester 1.
 It is envisaged that this clinical placement experience will be in excess of 400 hours.

-You will be able to work in hospital laboratories, private pathology laboratories, state health laboratories, universities, veterinary sciences, forensic laboratories, food and cosmetic industry.
-In larger hospitals and private laboratories, you will also have the opportunity to specialise in professional disciplines including microbiology, blood transfusion, clinical biochemistry and histopathology.
+You will be able to work in hospital laboratories, private pathology laboratories, state health laboratories, universities, veterinary sciences, forensic laboratories, food and cosmetic industry with specialisation in haematology, transfusion science, histopathology, clinical microbiology, clinical biochemistry and molecular diagnostics.

 These fees are only applicable to domestic students who are not Commonwealth supported including: